 Splinters occur when a small, thin fragment of wood or other material punctures the skin and becomes embedded.
 In most cases, it will be possible to remove the splinter at home.
-However, anyone attempting this should always wash their hands and any equipment they will use first.
-If the area becomes infected, it may be necessary to see a doctor.

 - the location of the splinter